Installation du firmware F5OEO PlutoDVB

 - Mouser in the USA

 Improving the functioning and stability of Adalm Pluto

 I am using an Adalm Pluto with hardware Revision B (See its label: PCB Rev.).
 You can observe – in any case in SSB transmission with SDR Console – from time to time crashes of the USB link.
 These easily disappear by applying a minor modification to the board.
-Either you change the resistance value of R88 from 1k to 10k, as indicated on the wiki website of Analog Device™ (and planned on the next revision C), or you make the simple modification (which I chose to implement) of connecting PGND and GND grounds together, for example as proposed by Lucien F1TE, by placing a conductor between D3 (GND) and R58 (PGND).
+Either you change the resistance value of R88 from 1k to 10k, as indicated on the wiki website of Analog Device™ (and planned on the next revision C), or you make the simple modification (which I chose to implement) of connecting PGND and GND grounds together, by placing a conductor between D3 (GND) and R58 (PGND).

 Replace crystal TCXO

 I warn you right away that this change is not necessary, if you only intend to transmit amateur TV pictures to QO100.
 But as you often use your PlutoSDR transmitter for SSB as well, you might as well consider how to make this oscillator replacement.
 When it comes out of the box, the Adalm Pluto is rather unstable when transmitting on 2400 MHz.
 It is originally equipped with a reference quartz crystal, a 40MHz TCXO RAKON RXO3225M with a stability of +/- 25 ppm on its operating frequency range from -40 to 85°C. This means that at the frequency of rise to QO100, 2400 MHz, the signal will drift rapidly, depending on the temperature, by a few tens of Hertz.
 To use the Adalm Pluto SSB and the narrow band transponder of QO100, you will have to replace this unstable quartz by a TCXO with better stability.